zhangyihome/code-push-cli/TROUBLESHOOTING.md

 ### Getting a 400 error on updateCheck

-Check that your app version is a semver
+Is your deploymentKey configured correctly?
+If so, then check that your app version is a semver.

 ### Logs say 'update targets a newer binary version' but I released with '*'